Adam E. Flanders, MD

 Dr. Flanders is professor of radiology and rehabilitation medicine and vice chairman of imaging informatics at Thomas Jefferson University in Philadelphia.
 He earned his medical degree in 1983 from Rush Medical College in Chicago and completed a residency in diagnostic radiology at the University of Illinois Medical Center, where he served as chief resident in 1986.
 After completing a fellowship in neuroradiology at Jefferson in 1989, he joined the Jefferson faculty.
 In 2022, he was named the William E. Conrady, MD, Professor of Radiology Informatics.

-Previously the informatics associate editor for RadioGraphics, Dr. Flanders currently serves on the RSNA News Editorial Board.
-From 2011 to 2017, Dr. Flanders served as chair of the RSNA Radiology Informatics Committee (RIC), actively encouraging radiologists to become involved in the EHR selection process at their hospitals and advocating for engagement in meaningful use initiatives and championing the development of robust electronic teaching files.
-He also chaired the Neuroradiology RadLex and Reporting and Medical Imaging Resource Center (MIRC) subcommittees.
-He is a past chair of the RSNA Digital Roadmap subcommittee which led to development of RSNA Case Collection.
-He currently serves RSNA as an informatics advisor to the RIC, member of the Machine Learning, Data Science, and Common Data Elements (CDE) subcommittees.
-Dr. Flanders served on the program committee for the Society of Imaging Informatics in Medicine (SIIM) and was awarded the SIIM fellowship for contributions to imaging informatics research and education.
+Dr. Flanders previously served as the associate editor for RadioGraphics in informatics and is a prior member of the RSNA News Editorial Board.
+From 2011 to 2017, Dr. Flanders served as chair of the RSNA Radiology Informatics Committee (RIC).
+He also chaired the Neuroradiology RadLex and Reporting and Medical Imaging Resource Center (MIRC) subcommittees and is a past chair of the RSNA Digital Roadmap Subcommittee which led to development of RSNA Case Collection.
+He also previously served RSNA as an informatics advisor to the RIC and has been a continual member of the Machine Learning/Data Science Committees, Common Data Elements (CDE) Committee and has been a faculty member of the RSNA AI Certificate Program.